The Baby (film): Release

 Scotia International released the film in March 1973 in a limited theatrical release.
 Image Entertainment released the film in 2000 on VHS and DVD.

 The Baby was released on Blu-ray and DVD with a transfer from the original negative by Severin Films in 2011.
 It was then released again by Arrow Films in 2018.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 88%, based on 16 reviews, with a weighted average rating of 7.3/10.

 TV Guide awarded the film three out of five stars, calling it "Competently directed", and stated "despite its occasional lapses into genuine bad taste is fairly effective and contains a truly surprising twist ending."
 Dennis Schwartz from Ozus' World Movie Reviews rated the film a grade B, stating that the film managed to hold attention throughout its duration, and contained a genuinely surprising twist ending, but criticized the film's performances as being "over-the-top", as well as its use of footage of mentally disabled children for exploitation.
 Brett Gallman from Oh the Horror commended the film's strong performances, twist ending, and genuinely disturbing scenes; while criticizing the film for being "plodding and listless".

+The YouTube channel Red Letter Media, in their episode Best of the Worst: Battle of the Genres, cited The Baby as the best thing they had ever seen in the best of the worst series, and that the film maybe should not be considered among the worst ever committed to film.
+Furthermore, citing the film's mixed psycho horror thriller genre, Red Letter Media stated people should just watch the film without knowing the ending as the larger themes of "psychological horror, manipulation and control" will resonate more with the audience.